Oshin: Japan enters war

-As air raids began to be feared, Ryuzo mulls whether to send Tei to the countryside where she won't be affected by the air raids.
-Ryuzo sends her to a home of one of his factory workers where Tei gets mistreated and neglected.
-As Japan begins to lose, Yu's regiment is sent to the Philippines, where he would be safer due to the air raids in Japan.
-Hitoshi begins to support the war effort and declares that he wants to join the kamikaze squad, something both Oshin and Ryuzo oppose.
+As air raids began to be feared, Ryūzō mulls whether to send Tei to the countryside where she won't be affected by the air raids.
+Ryūzō sends her to a home of one of his factory workers where Tei gets mistreated and neglected.
+As Japan begins to lose, Yū's regiment is sent to the Philippines, where he would be safer due to the air raids in Japan.
+Hitoshi begins to support the war effort and declares that he wants to join the kamikaze squad, something both Oshin and Ryūzō oppose.
 However, Hitoshi sneaks out and joins the kamikaze.

 Oshin's family begins to experience their first air raid and her first priority is to keep the house from burning down instead of evacuating into a bomb shelter.
 Before the bombs ignite into flames, Nozomi and Hatsuko get containers of water ready and diligently fight the fire but see that the factories they manage are burning down.
-After the air raid, Oshin receives a telegram stating Yu has died in the Philippines.
-Oshin refuses to believe until she has seen his body, and been informed by his best friend, who confessed Yu had malaria.
+After the air raid, Oshin receives a telegram stating Yū has died in the Philippines.
+Oshin refuses to believe until she has seen his body, and been informed by his best friend, who confessed Yū had malaria.
 Soon, Japan surrenders to the Allies in 1945.

-However, Ryuzo soon finds out that his company is completely out of money.
+However, Ryūzō soon finds out that his company is completely out of money.
 Feeling scared, disappointed, and angered that he betrayed Oshin, he is found on a mountain by a commoner, having killed himself, in spite of knowing Oshin and his family needed him.
-Oshin was now a widow, and had lost two members of her family because of the war.
-Eventually, she successfully brought back home Tei with her.
-Hatsuko, not being able to handle everything, leaves to Tokyo, to work at a rice store.
+The widowed Oshin successfully brings back home Tei with her.
+Hatsuko, not being able to handle everything, leaves for Tokyo, to work at a rice store.

 New trouble arises when the original owners of the house return from Pyongyang and demand their house back.
-They still hold the deed for the property and the paperwork Oshin produced were signed by the Japanese military and was not worth anything.
+They still hold the deed for the property and the paperwork Oshin produced was signed by the Japanese military which is not worth anything now.
 The Tanokura family is forced to co-habit and are miserable.
 After being arrested for selling food on the street to earn money for her remaining family, Oshin gets kicked out of her house by an angry landlord.
 This entire war motivated Oshin to work as hard as she can, for her family's sake at least.